“Peace on Earth, Goodwill toward Men” is an attitude that bubbles to the surface every Christmas Season.

-This Christmas, reduce your chance of becoming a victim by following a few tried and true (though often overlooked) crime prevention tips.
+Reduce your chance of becoming a victim by following a few tried and true (though often overlooked) crime prevention tips.

 Home Security and Crime Prevention

-In fact, even when you’re home, keep doors and windows locked.
+In fact, even when you’re home, you should keep doors and windows locked.
 And don’t open the door to strangers knocking at the door.
 Talk to them through the door to find out what they want.
 Don’t open the door unless you are absolutely sure it’s safe.

 If you’re going to be away from home even for a day or two, don’t let the criminals know you’re away…

-- Keep some indoor lights on and maybe even a radio or TV.
+- Keep some indoor lights on (more than one) and maybe even a radio or TV.

-Don’t display gifts where criminals outside can see them through the window.
+- Don’t display gifts where criminals outside can see them through the window.

-Related Post: "How to Keep Your Safe Home While You are on Vacation"
+Related Post: How to Keep Your Home Safe While You are on Vacation

 Shopping and Crime Prevention